 One of the leading causes of poor air quality indoors is dust mites.
-These allergens can irritate your nose and throat, leaving your feeling tired and lethargic.
+These allergens can irritate your nose and throat, leaving you feeling tired and lethargic.

 Ventilating your house can be tricky if there isn’t enough outdoor air being brought in to dilute polluted indoor air.
 However, poor indoor air quality can also be increased by trapping outdoor pollutants inside.
 The best way around this situation is to introduce air purifiers into your home.
 Placed in the most commonly used areas of your home, air purifiers help to capture irritants in the air that may trigger allergy symptoms.

-As we mentioned, your air conditioner can really help to improve your indoor air quality.
-HVAC units have the ability to dry the air in your home and refresh stale air.
+As we mentioned, your air conditioner can help to improve your indoor air quality.
+HVAC units can dry the air in your home and refresh stale air.
 Keeping your air conditioner operating efficiently will not only help to improve your air but keep you cool without wasting energy.